-There are few career paths that are as rewarding as being a doctor.
-As a 15-year practicing physician, the patient-physician relationship has always been the most important and rewarding part of my job.
+There are few career paths that are as rewarding as that of medicine.
+Here’s what I love about being a doctor–a 15-year practicing physician: the patient-physician relationship has always been the most important and rewarding part of my job.
 This relationship has many different facets that I enjoy.
 From balancing between the art of managing human emotion and the skill of applying scientific knowledge to the lessons I learned from my patients and was able to apply to my own life, being a doctor was both fulfilling and humbling.

 Caring relationships have as much to do with treating patients as does objective medicine.
 As doctors, we are on the front lines of healthcare and in a unique position to improve care and save lives.
 With healthcare now focusing on data-driven solutions, it is more important than ever to balance our focus on data with the need for better communication with our patients.